QUESTIONS? Text: (855) 436-5457 or Call (719) 266-5800 MST support@amazing-meds.com

 Topical serums and creams

 This is the most widely used form for cosmetic purposes.
 GHK-Cu serums are applied directly to the skin, usually twice daily.
-Medical-grade formulations tend to offer higher bioavailability and concentration than over-the-counter options.
+Medical-grade formulations offer higher bioavailability and concentration than over-the-counter options, ensuring the peptide effectively penetrates the skin barrier.

 Is GHK-Cu safe and does it have any side effects?